Where Do Story Ideas Come From?

 4. The News

-Power struggles, discoveries, scandals, moral dilemmas, acts of courage, acts of stupidity—it’s all there.
-The news reveals how people behave when the stakes are high.
+Power struggles, scandals, disasters, moral dilemmas, acts of tremendous courage, competing acts of brainless stupidity - it’s all there.

 5. What People Are Talking About

-Anaïs Nin once wrote that many of her ideas arrived not while sitting at her desk, but “in the midst of living.”
-Listening to real people often reveals the themes that shape their lives—fear, ambition, belonging, identity, love.
+Author Anaïs Nin once wrote that a good share of her ideas arrived not while sitting at her desk, but “in the midst of living.”
+Truer words were never spoken.

 6. What Matters to You